Bugatti (song)

 "Bugatti" is a song by American rapper Ace Hood featuring fellow American rappers Future and Rick Ross.
-Written alongside producers Mike Will Made It and DJ Khaled, it was released on January 29, 2013, as the lead single from the former's fourth studio album, Trials & Tribulations.
-The song peaked at number 33 on the Billboard Hot 100, making it Ace Hood's most successful single of his career.
-The single has sold over one million copies and was certified platinum by the RIAA.
+Written alongside producers Mike Will Made It and J-Bo, it was released by We the Best Music Group, Cash Money Records, and Republic Records on January 29, 2013, as the lead single from the former's fourth studio album, Trials & Tribulations (2013).
+The song peaked at number 33 on the Billboard Hot 100, and was certified platinum by the Recording Industry Association of America (RIAA).

 Music video

-The music video was directed by Gil Green and premiered on 106 & Park on February 6, 2013.
+The music video was directed by Gil Green and premiered on MTV Jams on February 6, 2013.
 DJ Khaled, Rocko, Birdman, and Kobe Bryant all make cameo appearances in the video.

 Uses in other media

 The song made an appearance in Grand Theft Auto V on the Radio Los Santos station.
 In 2015, It was featured in NBA 2K16 on DJ Khaled Playlist.